sergioOzzon/myChak-Chat/README.md

-# myChak-Chat
+# my chat Chak-Chak
-this is networkChat which created by my learning JavaCore
+this is a network chat that was created while learning Java